INSTRUCTIONS FOR AUTHORS

 Articles submitted for publication should express original research/critical study and should not be under consideration in any other publication at the same time, in any form or shape.

-The length of articles published in the Pharos Journal of Theology ranges from 5,000 to 9,000 words.
+The length of articles published in the Pharos Journal of Theology ranges from 5,000 to 6,500 words maximum.
 The editors welcome any enquiries, prior to submission, relating to the suitability of any article intended for submission.

 Articles should be submitted by e-mail attachment, in word doc format to: Africajournals@hotmail.com